BlueSCSI/BlueSCSI-v2/README.md

 - TERM: Enable SCSI termination
 - BOOT: Enable built-in USB bootloader, this DIP switch MUST remain off during normal operation.
 - SW1: Enables/disables Macintosh/Apple specific mode-pages and device strings, which eases disk initialization when performing fresh installs on legacy Macintosh computers.

+For ZuluSCSI V1.2, the DIP switch settings at SW301 are as follows:

+- TERM: Enable SCSI termination
+- DEBUG: Enable verbose debug logging via USB serial console
+- DIRECT/RAW: when in the factory-default OFF position
+- QUIRKS: Enables/disables Macintosh/Apple specific mode-pages and device strings, which eases disk initialization when performing fresh installs on legacy Macintosh computers.

 ZuluSCSI Mini has no DIP switches, so all optional configuration parameters must be defined in zuluscsi.ini